Upper School Course of Study

 5 periods

-This course continues to feature a review of basic and intermediate grammar concepts in order to create a strong foundation for more abstract and advanced elements of the language.
+This course continues to feature a review of basic and more advanced grammar concepts in order to create a strong foundation for abstract and advanced elements of the language.
 Students further develop their vocabulary and acquire an ever-expanding communicative ability, as well as an increasingly detailed understanding of the Francophone culture.
 Discussions are conducted in French, and students are expected to ask questions, respond, and discuss in basic French.
 In addition to written and oral assessments, students are evaluated through personal compositions, reading comprehension assignments, and individual projects.

 5 periods